RobertasTupikas/Pursue/README.md

 )
 ```

 4. **Model proportions using BMDD** to impute zeros and calculate log-ratios of each OTU to the chosen reference.
-The output is a log-ratio matrix with an added condition column for group labels. \
+The output is a log-ratio matrix with an added condition column for group labels for further significance testing.

 ```r
 logratio_from_bmdd(